Getting started

 #include <fiction/...>

-directly located inside the fiction
+Everything that can safely be used is directly located inside the fiction namespace.

 Python Bindings

-(venv) $ pip install mnt.pyfiction
+$ pip install mnt.pyfiction

 Note